ZeinaliAmin/StoreFront/README.md

 •  Rename the file the persistent storage is saved to.
 •  Modify the code to enforce that the inventory is between or at the minimum and maximum value.

+File: Part.java
+Lines: 33 - 36
+Added Min and max fields to Part class

+File: InventoryValidator.java ValidInventory.java
+Created validator class and interface for ensuring part inventory is between min and max values.

+File: InHousePartForm.html OutsourcedPartForm.html
+Lines: 33 - 39
+Added function that indicates if there is an error when updating inventory on html pages.

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 •  Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.